 The Fifth Step – To Clean The Air Filter

-Another element which you need to clean or even replace in case it’s damaged is your chainsaw air filter.
+Another element which you need to clean or even replace in case it’s damaged is your chainsaw filter.

 We would advise everyone to have a spare filter when you have to clean the one which is used.
 With this feature you will save time and won’t need to wait until the first filter is clean.

 After that you swish the filter in the water several times.
-After this step of the procedure you should let your air filter dry and only then you can install it back into your instrument.
-Usually the air filter becomes dry in not more than 24 hours.
+After this step of the procedure you should let your filter dry and only then you can install it back into your instrument.
+Usually the filter becomes dry in not more than 24 hours.

 The Sixth Step – Tightening

 This step is rather simple but many people don’t pay attention to it.
-However, it’s essential to examine your instrument from all the sides and tighten the bolts and screws on it.
+However, it’s essential to examine your instrument from all the sides and tighten the bolts and loose screws on it.

 The Seventh Step – To Put Your Chainsaw Into The Place Of Storage

 The last but not least thing you need to do is to put your instrument to the place where it will wait until you need to do some cutting operations.
-But you should always remember that you can’t just choose any possible area to store your chainsaw.
-The chainsaw needs to be carefully stored, therefore, there are several features we should keep in mind concerning where we can store our chainsaw.
+But you should always remember that you can’t just choose any possible area to store a chainsaw.
+The chainsaw needs to be carefully stored, therefore, there are several features we should keep in mind concerning where we can store a chainsaw.

 Choose A Dry And Dark Place

 Direct sunlight isn’t also helpful since because of it the metal elements of your chainsaw can get brittle.
 It is rather hazardous since if the chain is brittle, it can easily break down while the chainsaw is used.
 Thus, to provide proper care for your tool and to prevent rust, you should consider storing a chainsaw in a dark and dry place.

 Find The Right Spot For Your Chainsaw